lymestack/SimpleAuth4Net/documentation/app-settings.md

 ## AuthSettings Section

-The `AuthSettings` section of the config file contains configuration variables that are concerned with auth and that should not be shared with clients via the [Configuration Endpoint]
+The `AuthSettings` section of the config file contains configuration variables that are concerned with auth and that should not be shared with clients via the [Configuration Endpoint](./api#configuration-endpoint).

 | Name | Default | Description |
 | ---- | ------- | ---------- |